vxhl/365DaysOfData/README.md

 3. Keep iterating until there are no changes in the centroids ( meaning the data points of the clusters are not changing )

 The approach kmeans follows to solve the problem is called Expectation-Maximization.
 The E-step is assigning the data points to the closest cluster.
 The M-step is computing the centroid of each cluster.

+## 📌Day 33: YOLO → You Only Look Once
+Today I implemented the unsupervised ML clustering project for the internship and moved on to the Computer vision projects.
+I'll be working on a Social Distance Detector project, to detect if two or more people are in a proximity of 2M(metres) between each other.
+If their proximity < 2M we return a high chance of exposure to the disease, and if >=2M we return safe.

+I will be using YOLO for this, but for that a lot of installations had to be done, the list goes like:
+- CUDA
+- CUDANN (Neural Network for CUDA)
+- CMAKE
+- Compatible Open CV files

+And I am still not done with setting it up yet.
+Maybe I should be allocating more time for the sessions.

+Anyway, what is YOLO exactly

+YOLO is an algorithm that uses neural networks to provide real-time object detection.
+This algorithm is popular because of its speed and accuracy.
+It has been used in various applications to detect traffic signals, people, parking meters, and animals.

+Object detection in YOLO is done as a regression problem and provides the class probabilities of the detected images.
+YOLO algorithm employs convolutional neural networks (CNN) to detect objects in real-time.
+As the name suggests, the algorithm requires only a single forward propagation through a neural network to detect objects.

+This means that prediction in the entire image is done in a single algorithm run.
+The CNN is used to predict various class probabilities and bounding boxes simultaneously.

+Presently the latest version is YOLO v4.

+You may read the official YOLO v4 research paper here: https://arxiv.org/abs/2004.10934